 Understanding Web Analysis

-Let me give an example: a good web analytics tool is like a powerful microscope.
-I'm not talking about one of those cheap microscopes you used in elementary school to look at thread.
-It's like one of those neat scientific microscopes you see in labs on CSI.
-Now, as neat as an expensive microscope is, it won't do you any good if you're trying to watch a comet.
-For that matter, it won't even show you what's across the room.
+Let’s give an example: a good web analytics tool is like a powerful microscope.
+Not like one of those cheap microscopes you used in elementary school to look at thread.
+It’s like one of those neat scientific microscopes you see in labs on CSI.
+Now, as neat as an expensive microscope is, it won’t do you any good if you’re trying to watch a comet.
+For that matter, it won’t even show you what’s across the room.

 Web analytics tools are limited.
-They are consciously designed to measure only certain types of data.
-This data can be really useful if you know what you're doing.
-If you don't, it can be dangerous.
-Perhaps as dangerous as a powerful microscope in the hands of an evil mad scientist.
+They are designed to measure only certain types of data.
+This data can be really useful if you know what you’re doing.
+If you don’t, it can be useless.
+Like trying to view a comet with a microscope.

 What it is